Shush, Iran

-Shush (شوش) (Note: Also romanized as Shoosh and Shūsh; also known by the name of the ancient nearby city, Sūsa) is a city in the Central District of Shush County, Khuzestan province, Iran, serving as capital of both the county and the district.
-Shush is beside ancient Susa.
+Shush (شوش) (Note: Also romanized as Shoosh and Shūsh; also known by the name of the ancient nearby city, Sūsa) also known as Susa is a city in the Central District of Shush County, Khuzestan province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 53,897 in 10,889 households.
 The following census in 2011 counted 59,161 people in 14,563 households.
 The 2016 census measured the population of the city as 77,148 people in 21,649 households.

 Climate

 The weather in Shush has very hot summers that may reach above 50 degrees Celsius and mild and rainy winters.
 Snowfall in this city is a very rare event.
 But in 2020, for the first time, the city of Shush witnessed snowfall, which led to the happiness of the people of this city.